valeriansaliou/bloom/README.md

 ![htop](https://valeriansaliou.github.io/bloom/images/htop.png)

 **As you can see, Bloom consumes only a fraction of the CPU time (less than 5%) for a small RAM footprint (~5% which is ~25MB)**.
-On such a small server, we can predict Bloom could scale to even higher rates (eg. 10k RPS) without putting too much pressure on the system (the underlying API worker would be overheating first as it's much heavier than Bloom).
+On such a small server, we can predict Bloom could scale to even higher rates (eg. 10k RPS) without putting too much pressure on the system (the underlying NodeJS API worker would be overheating first as it's much heavier than Bloom).

 If you want Bloom to handle very high RPS, make sure to adjust the `cache.executor_pool` and the `redis.pool_size` options to higher values (which may limit your RPS if you have a few milliseconds of latency on your Redis link — as Redis connections are blocking).